sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 sudo pip3 install wheel
 ```

-To be able to use optimization flags:
+To be able to take advantage of certain optimization flags:

 ```
 sudo apt-get install gcc-4.8 g++-4.8